dltj/dltj-blog/content/2025-03-13-issue-111-end-to-end-encryption.md

 bluesky: "Navigating the complex landscape of digital security, today's Thursday Threads post discusses recent global incidents including cyberattacks, government demands for data access, and encryption reforms.
 Amid these challenges, tech giants like Apple and the Signal Foundation are preparing for quantum computing threats and integrating AI technologies.
 The critical role of end-to-end encryption in protecting privacy and ensuring secure communications is a continuing focus."
 ---

-This week's thread of articles look at the ever-evolving landscape of digital security and privacy though end-to-end encryption.
+This week's thread of articles looks at the ever-evolving landscape of digital security and privacy through end-to-end encryption.
 End-to-end encryption is a method of securing communication where only the people communicating can read the messages.
 In principle, it prevents potential eavesdroppers — including telecom providers, Internet providers, and even the provider of the communication service — from being able to access the cryptographic keys needed to decrypt the conversation.
 In practice, governments and others want to be able to put themselves in the middle of those conversations for both noble and dishonorable reasons.
 From unprecedented cyberattacks leading US officials to urge citizens to use encrypted messaging apps, to tech companies like Apple butting heads with the UK government over data privacy, the balance of power and privacy is under constant tension.

-- As much as the U.S. government fights for ways to bypass commercial encryption, I thought I'd never see [that same government urge the use of encrypted messaging apps]({filename}#salt-typhoon) in wake of a major telecom breach.
+- As much as the U.S. government fights for ways to bypass commercial encryption, I thought I'd never see [that same government urge the use of encrypted messaging apps]({filename}#salt-typhoon) in the wake of a major telecom breach.
-- [Apple takes on UK government]({filename}#apple-uk) over data access demands that would break the end-to-end encryption of its most secure systems.
+- [Apple takes on the UK government]({filename}#apple-uk) over data access demands that would break the end-to-end encryption of its most secure systems.
 - [Sweden's proposed backdoor law]({filename}#sweden) for encrypted messaging apps ignites global privacy concerns.
 - Signal Foundation president warns of [threat to privacy]({filename}#whittaker) as an EU proposal to scan encrypted messages sparks cybersecurity concerns.
 - The [Signal Foundation]({filename}#signal-post-quantum) and [Apple]({filename}#imessage-post-quantum) announce revisions to their messaging systems to deal with a post-quantum encryption threat.